audited_changes column is too small

 A simple fix to this problem was to hack into foreman DB and run "ALTER TABLE audits MODIFY audited_changes MEDIUMTEXT;"

-#2 Updated by Joe Mader about 1 year ago
+#2 Updated by Joe Mader over 1 year ago

 I've run into this same scenario.
 We don't use a "sideband" CM platform for tracking host metadata and thus some of our host-specific parameter values stored in the Foreman DB are rather large.